MicrosoftDocs/azure-devops-yaml-schema/content/trigger.md

 ### Remarks

 If you have many team members uploading changes often, you may want to reduce the number of runs you start.
 If you set `batch` to `true`, when a pipeline is running, the system waits until the run is completed, then starts another run with all changes that have not yet been built.
 By default, `batch` is `false`.

+::: moniker range=">= azure-pipelines-2020"

+> [!NOTE]
+> If you are using repository resources and checking out multiple repositories, do not set the `batch` property on any of the repository CI triggers other than the `self` repository. `batch` is only supported for CI triggers defined on the `self` repository.

+::: moniker-end

 For more information, see [Triggers - CI triggers](/azure/devops/pipelines/build/triggers#ci-triggers) and choose your repository type.